How our vehicles are shaping the recycling of tomorrow

 How our vehicles are shaping the recycling of tomorrow.

-The BMW Group Recycling and Dismantling Centre is not only Germany’s biggest recycling centre.
-It acquires new recycling-knowledge while taking apart pre-series vehicles to achieve maximum efficiency.
+The BMW Group Recycling and Dismantling Centre acquires new recycling-knowledge while taking apart pre-series vehicles to achieve maximum efficiency.

 The end of a vehicle’s life is not a sight for car lovers, especially if they have weak nerves: metal groans, glass shatters.
 An excavator goes into action, its steel grapple grabbing at the engine block.
 A jerk, a few flying parts, and what was once the heart of a BMW vehicle hangs in the air.